Photon echoes using atomic frequency combs in Pr:YSO -- experiment and semiclassical theory: Results

 A typical dielectric function calculated in the presence of an AFC is shown in Fig.~\ref{fig:dielectriFunction}.
 The AFC modifies only a small central region of the dielectric function: at large detunings, the AFC dielectric function approaches the unperturbed dielectric function.
 The key feature of the AFC dielectric function is its rapid oscillations with frequency.

 The transmission spectra can be calculated from the dielectric function using Eq.~(\ref{eq:trans}).
-Fig.~\ref{fig:4panelPlot} shows experimental results along with the corresponding theoretical spectra.
-The theory captures many features of the experimental transmission spectra, such as the widths and shapes of transmission windows between comb teeth, as well as transitions to non-periodic forms.
+Fig.~\ref{fig:7panelPlot} shows experimental results along with the corresponding theoretical spectra for both the rate equation and density matrix.
+The theories capture many features of the experimental transmission spectra, such as the widths and shapes of transmission windows between comb teeth, as well as transitions to non-periodic forms.
+The rate equations tend to predict more regular combs than the density matrix theory.
 We see that combs with large fundamental Fourier components occur a few hundred kHz above and below 4.7~MHz, as opposed to at 4.7~MHz where the combs are not dominated by the fundamental~\cite{Weiner1990a,Slattery2021}.
 The effect of these features is discussed further in Section~\ref{subsec:echoResults}.